nathangchay/me/README.md

 # Me

-A developer portfolio showcasing some of my web-based projects.
+A developer portfolio showcasing some small web-based projects.

 Built with Vue and auto-deployed to Github Pages.